mariapazmp/GAP/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 Or please contact me via email: pm.mariapaz@gmail.com

+## JSON Data
+In this deliverable the data of the cars wasn't get via Service due to an error reading the JSON, but I think I was close to achieving it, so, I leave some code commented (`load-data.service`) with the sctructure of the functions and also, the JSON file (`assets/data/cars.json`).